Anuradhapura kingdom: The city of Anuradhapura

 According the chronicle Mahavamsa, In 543 BC, prince Vijaya (543–505 BC) arrived in Sri Lanka, having been banished from his homeland in India.
 He eventually brought the island under his control and established himself as king.
 After this, his retinue established villages and colonies throughout the country.
 One of these was established by Anuradha, a minister of King Vijaya, on the banks of a stream called Kolon and was named Anuradhagama after himself and the Anuradha Nakshatra.

 In 377 BC, King Pandukabhaya, grandson of King Panduvasudeva (437–367 BC) made it his capital and developed the city.
-Anuradhapura (Anurapura) was named after the minister who first established the village.
 The name was also derived from the city's establishment on the auspicious asterism called Anura.
-Anuradhapura was the capital of all the monarchs who ruled the country in the Anuradhapura Kingdom, with the exception of Kashyapa I (473–491), who chose Sigiriya to be his capital.
+Anuradhapura served as the capital of all the monarchs who ruled during the Anuradhapura Kingdom, with the exception of Kashyapa I (473–491), who chose Sigiriya to be his capital.
 The city is also marked on Ptolemy's world map.